COME ON IN AND BROWSE A BIT...

 Please post a comment.
 I will delete it or them.

-The green movement, the Franklin Roosevelt Administration's urban experiment, was the brainchild of Rexford Guy Tugwell, an economist and member of FDR's "Brain Trust" of advisors.
-Tugwell was instrumental in the creation of the Resettlement Administration, in April 1935, which would move struggling urban and rural families into new "low income" federal planned communities.
+The Greenbelt Towns movement, set in motion by the Roosevelt administration, was the brainchild of Rexford Guy Tugwell, an economist and member of FDR's "Brain Trust" of advisors.
+Tugwell was instrumental in the creation of the Resettlement Administration, in April 1935.
+This entity would move struggling urban and rural families into new "low income" planned communities.

 In order for his family to be eligible for a home in one of America's up-and-coming green communities, a father would have to earn between $1,440 and $2,200 annually.
 Wives were not allowed to work.
 Moreover, minorities were excluded.